Asymptotics of analytic torsion for hyperbolic three--manifolds: The asymptotic Cheeger--M uller equality: the large-time part

-\begin{proof} We proceed as in \ref{gtps} above, but have to check that both properties of the heat kernel used there still hold for $M_n^{Y^n}$.
-Namely we need to check that \begin{itemize} \item[(i)] There is a $\lambda_1>0$ such that for any $n$ and any eigenvalue $\lambda>0$ of $\Delta_\abs^p[M_n^{Y^n}]$ we have $\lambda\ge\lambda_1$. \item[(ii)] The sequence $\otr(e^{-\Delta_\abs^p[M_n^{Y^n}]})$ is bounded. \end{itemize} The point (i) is a direct consequence of Proposition \ref{ver} below, and we deduce (ii) from the following more precise result: for any given $t>0$ we have in fact the limit
+\begin{proof}[Proof of Proposition \ref{terme3}] We proceed as in \ref{gtps} above, but have to check that both properties of the heat kernel used there still hold for $M_n^{Y^n}$.
+Namely we need to check that \begin{enumerate} \item There is a $\lambda_1>0$ such that for any $n$ and any eigenvalue $\lambda>0$ of $\Delta_\abs^p[M_n^{Y^n}]$ we have $\lambda\ge\lambda_1$. \item The sequence $\otr(e^{-\Delta_\abs^p[M_n^{Y^n}]})$ is bounded. \end{enumerate} The point \ref{gapp} is a direct consequence of Proposition \ref{ver} below, and we deduce \ref{bddd} from the following more precise result: for any given $t>0$ we have in fact the limit

 Indeed, we see that

 The proof of Proposition \ref{mainmajo} yields that $S(n,t,Y^n)=o(\vol M_n)$ and that of Proposition \ref{terme2} that the first summand also goes to 0 as $n\to\infty$. \end{proof}